fouadhusseini/whitepaper/README.md

-6. What technologies will startups be able to power with the data?
+<strong>6.
+What technologies will startups be able to power with the data?</strong>

 By adopting open APIs, insurers can more readily experiment, collaborate and leverage innovative solutions and business models that InsurTechs’ have or are developing.
 There is obviously a lot that goes beyond the perfunctory aggregators and price comparison sites to a world of startups perfecting data analytics, machine learning, visual recognition and natural language processing.